Pavan-1dev/LICreports/EXPERIMENT-02.md

 # Q-POINT VERIFICATION USING DC OPERATING POINT ANALYSIS

-Using the .op command in LTspice, the following values were obtained:
+Using the **.op command** in LTspice, the following values were obtained:

+Drain current

-Drain current ID = 0.000250418 A ≈ 250 µA
+ID = 0.000250418 A ≈ 250 µA

+Output voltage

-Output voltage Vout = 0.798 V
+Vout = 0.798442 V

-Theoretical output voltage:
+Theoretical output voltage

 Vout = 0.8 V